fedorenchik/PlanetVim/README.md

 Branches: stable, develop, testing

-PlanetVim does not hide tools that it uses, just makes them easy to use and discoverable, e.g. generally it will show which commands it runs and print commands' output.
+PlanetVim does not hide tools that it uses, just makes them easy to use and discoverable, e.g. generally it will show which command it runs and print command's output, CWD and exit status.